Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Case Study

 \subsection{Data and experimental setup}

-We test the proposed rotated GP TSE using the trajectories from two real-world datasets, namely NGSIM \cite{simulation2007us} and HighD \cite{highDdataset}.
+We test the proposed rotated GP TSE using the trajectories from two real-world datasets, namely NGSIM \citep{simulation2007us} and HighD \citep{highDdataset}.
 Both datasets provide detailed information about each vehicle's trajectory, such as vehicle ID, recording frame, time, location, velocity, lane, etc. This allows us to use the ground truth traffic state to evaluate the accuracy of TSE.
 In the case of NGSIM, we focus on the traffic data from lane 2 of US Highway 101.
-For HighD, we utilize data from two lanes of a German highway.
-The specific details of the two datasets are provided below:
+For HighD, we utilize data from two lanes of a German highway. { These lanes are selected as they display some very representative stop-and-go traffic waves.} The specific details of the two datasets are provided below:

 \begin{itemize}[] \item The NGSIM data: We use vehicle trajectories extracted from video cameras on lane 2 of US highway 101.
-In contrast to the previous work by Wang et al. \cite{wang2021low}, our experiment covers a longer road segment of 600 meters and a larger time range of 2500 seconds.
+In contrast to the previous work by Wang et al. \citep{wang2021low}, our experiment covers a longer road segment of 600 meters and a larger time range of 2500 seconds.
 We extract the complete data and focus on the traffic state at a $200\times 500$ spatiotemporal grid with a resolution of 3 meters and 5 seconds, where the traffic state is defined as the average vehicle speed in each grid cell.
 Fig.~\ref{fig: traffic speed} (a) and (b) show the traffic speed maps of the entire dataset and samples of observed trajectories under a 5\% penetration rate, respectively.

 \item The HighD data: This dataset provides naturalistic vehicle trajectories recorded on German highways using drones.
 The dataset includes 60 recordings from six different locations; each recording is identified by track ID.
 In our study, we focus on the recording with track ID 25.
 Where the full drive length of vehicles during the road segment is 1120346.1 meters, and the time range is 80676.08 seconds.
 To make the most of the data, we extract traffic state in a spatiotemporal grid of size $100\times 220$ with a resolution of 4 meters and 5 seconds, representing a domain of 400 meters and 1100 seconds.
 The average vehicle speed is calculated to describe the traffic state at each cell.
 We use the data from lane 4 for the TSE of a single lane in Table.~\ref{tab: detailed HighD}, and we use the data from lane 3 and lane 4 to test using multi-output GP for TSE. \end{itemize}